 File Claim & Get Reimbursed

-This may sound uneasy for most of us who are so used to our domestic health insurance, where showing your insurance ID card and making a small co-payment is all it takes.
-Travel insurances for visitors are temporary short term plans, which are international in scope.
-With these plans, you can have coverage anywhere outside your home country.
-And you can get services from any hospital or provider of your choice.
-It is practically impossible for insurance companies to have direct billing tie- ups with all providers throughout the world.
-So it is the discretion of the provider to bill the insurance company directly, or to bill you.
+But it’s practically impossible for insurance companies to have direct billing tie- ups with all providers throughout the world.
+So it is at the discretion of the provider to bill the insurance company directly, or to bill you.
 If they ask you to pay upfront, ask for the itemized bill from the doctor or hospital and file for a claim.
 You would be reimbursed for your valid claims.
-To find out how to file for claim, please refer to the article – Insurance Claim Process.
+To find out how to file a claim, please refer to the article: Insurance Claim Process.

-If you have any additional questions about travel insurance, send your queries to firstname.lastname@example.org.
+If you have any additional questions about travel insurance, please don’t hesitate to reach out to our Customer Success Team.